lisp-docs/cl-language-reference/docs/chap-1/b-e-definitions/_b-e-e-g-b-the-compound-type-specifier-kind-section-of-a-dictionary-entry.md

-**1.4.4.6.1 The “Compound Type Specifier Kind” Section of a Dictionary Entry**

 An “abbreviating” *type specifier* is one that describes a *subtype* for which it is in principle possible to enumerate the *elements*, but for which in practice it is impractical to do so.